 I’d like to talk about a couple of reasons why I want to invest less time in the platform and also reduce the use of it.
 Yes, even as a photographer.

 Alright, let’s do a quick test – go to your Instagram explore page and check out what’s offered to you.
 How many actual creators can you see?
 And how many enormous anonymous share accounts like “Beautiful places” or “Amazing Europe”?
-I would bet my best woolen socks that the latter wins by miles.
+I would bet my best woollen socks that the latter wins by miles.

-Not only are share accounts pushing out the creators and sometimes not even giving them a credit, they have also become the ultimate power for defining quality.
+Not only are share accounts pushing out the creators and sometimes not even giving them credit, but they have also become the ultimate power for defining quality.
 And that, ladies and gentlemen, is not right.
 Why?
 For creatives, because they will eventually start creating ‘what’s popular’ rather than what their heart is telling them to create.
 And for other Instagram users simply because share accounts are usually quite bad advisors on what’s OK to do and what’s not.
 It’s not on their agenda to educate.
-They wouldn’t care that tickling a slow loris means a horrible torture for these cute exotic animals nor that getting certain “hero images” meant climbing over a fence, destroying wildlife or risking a life.
+They wouldn’t care that tickling a slow loris means horrible torture for these cute exotic animals nor that getting certain “hero images” meant climbing over a fence, destroying wildlife or risking a life.

 2. Bots are taking over

 Seriously, it’s becoming a damned Terminator movie.
 There is not a single day I don’t receive a bot-generated comment (“Keep up the good work!”, “Love your account!
 Would you like to check mine?” and other rubbish), bot-generated follower or a fantastic offer to get 5.000 followers in a breeze.
 And my Instagram account is TINY!
-I do not want to know how many of these you can get, if you have a sizeable account.
+I do not want to know how many of these you can get if you have a sizeable account.